irfan-fadhlurrahman/practice-data-engineering/README.md

 # Data Engineering
-This repo is to store the code and learning material that I have studied.
+This repo is to store the code and learning material that I have studied about data engineering.

 **OS**: Ubuntu 18.04 | **Tools**: Python 3.9, Airflow, PostgreSQL, Docker